 - Department of Computer Systems

-Students will learn how to assess security risks and how to take them into account in the design phase of their own code and solutions.
+The students will learn how to assess security risks and how to take them into account in the design phase of their own code and solutions.
 After getting familiar with the threat modeling theory, students gain practical experience with running programs with reduced privileges and methods of specifying these privileges, since not every program needs to run with administrator privileges.
-Students will also be briefly introduced to the principles of securing data and the relationships of security and database systems, web, remote procedure calls, and sockets in general.
-The module concludes with Denial of Service attacks and countermeasures to these attacks.
+Dangers inherent in buffer overflows will be practically demonstrated.
+Students will be introduced to the principles of securing data and the relationships of security and database systems, web, remote procedure calls, and sockets in general.
+The module concludes with Denial of Service attacks and the defense against them.

 - Syllabus of lectures:

 1. Introduction to debuggers

 2. Code generation, structure of an executable file